adambard/learnxinyminutes-docs/common-lisp.html.markdown

 ;;; Vectors

-;; Vectors are fixed-length arrays
+;; Vector's literals are fixed-length arrays
 #(1 2 3) ; => #(1 2 3)

 ;; Use concatenate to add vectors together